chilicoder/study-wpm-workbook/README.md

 > * Creation prototypes and evaluating them against AP (in software development it's basically the same)
 > * Producing experimental series (in sofware development puting the to the test environment)
 > * Production (releasing final version of the product)

 > [Link for Engineering design process in Wiki] (https://en.wikipedia.org/wiki/Engineering_design_process#Production_planning_and_tool_design)

 ###Traditional Project Management
 20% of projects.
 Infrastructure projects.
 TPM projects are change-intolerant.
 RBS and WBS are relatively complete.
 High expenses for change.
 Well-known technology.
 Skilled and well organized team.
 Well known risks.
+> The examples of TPM projects:
+> * Assemble a cabinet from IKEA using a scheme.
+> * Digging 10 equal holes.
+> * Paining a wall in your new apartment.
+> * Cooking a cake with recipe.
+> * Build a house using typical scheme.

 _Linear PMLC model._
 ![fig22][WysockiFig22]